River North

 River North is a Chicago neighborhood located north of the Chicago River, south of Division Street, and west of Wabash Avenue.
 It is adjacent to the Magnificent Mile retail and tourism corridor.

 River North has become one of Chicago's top neighborhoods for nightlife especially on and around Hubbard Street.

 It once hosted the largest concentration of art galleries in the United States outside of Manhattan.

 River North has experienced the development of large high-rise buildings, nightclubs and restaurants.

 Along with a handful of art galleries today, the area holds many bars, dance clubs, popular restaurants and entertainment venues, and a design district with shops and showrooms selling commercial and luxury interior furnishings in the blocks north of the Merchandise Mart.
 Kingsbury Park is an area of newly built residential high-rises at Erie Street and the Chicago River.

 History

+Early development

+The River North area played a significant role in the earliest development of Chicago.
+Located along a key bend in the Chicago River, it was the site of several of the city's first institutions, including early taverns, one of the first ferry crossings of the river, and Chicago’s first hotel, the Sauganash Hotel.

+Following the Great Chicago Fire of 1871, the area was rebuilt and developed into a center for warehouses, transportation infrastructure, and industrial activity serving the growing city and its river-based commerce.

 Smokey Hollow

 River North was named Smokey Hollow around the turn of the 20th century due to the many factories and forges in the area.
 The smoke was often so thick that sunlight was blocked.
 At the time Smokey Hollow was a major transportation hub with railroad tracks linking the ports along the Chicago River with the surrounding areas.
 The Merchandise Mart still has railroad tracks underneath the building.
 Massive coal bins were throughout the neighborhood both bringing coal into the area from ships and storage for the multitude of factories and forges in River North.
 The Merchandise Mart was a major storage warehouse for goods and was purchased by the Kennedy family.
 Former retailer Montgomery Ward had a major transportation and storage facility in River North.